etten/app/README.md

 	logDir: %rootDir%/log
 	tempDir: %rootDir%/temp
 	wwwDir: %rootDir%/www

-configurator:
 	developer:
-		# Run tests in development state for specific IPs
+		# Run in development state for specific IPs
 		ips:
+			- 127.0.0.1
-			- 192.168.1.1
+			- ::1

+		# Additionally you can set secret token which is read prior to IP address
+		# Token is read from HTTP GET "etten-maintainer-token" parameter.
+		token: ''

+configurator:
+	developer: %developer%

 	# Directories which are controlled by Nette\Loaders\RobotLoader
 	load:
 		- %appDir%

 ```

 ## Maintenance